Dynamic self-loops in networks of passive and active binary elements: Weak asymmetry

 In this section, we reproduce the simulations of Fig. 2 of the main text, focusing on the case of hysterons with distributed spans ($\sigma_i$ flatly sampled from $\left[ 0, 0.5 \right]$), and restricted to weakly asymmetric interactions, i.e. $c_{ij}c_{ji} > 0$ for all pairs $(i,j)$ (Figs. \ref{fig:hysteron_weak_NR}).

-There are two main differences with purely random couplings.
-First, the probability $P_{sl}^0$ of at least one self-loop occuring at $H = 0$ saturates toward a constant value for $N J_0 \gg 1$ (Fig. \ref{fig:hysteron_weak_NR}-a), which decreases with $N$.
-Strikingly, the larger the system, the less likely are self-loops to occur at $H=0$.
-Moreover, the probability $P_{sl}$ of finding at least one self-loops for any $H$ saturates toward a constant value for $N J_0 \gg 1$ (Fig. \ref{fig:hysteron_weak_NR}-b), which does not asymptote to $1$ with $N$ as fast as for purely random interactions, but which increases monotonically with $N$ for large enough $N$.
-Therefore, weakly asymmetric interactions lead to fewer self-loops than random couplings, but we still expect that self-loops dominate the response of large, strongly coupled systems.
+There are two main differences with purely random interactions.
+First, the probability $P_{sl}^0$ of at least one self-loop occuring at $H = 0$ saturates toward a constant value for $N J_0 \gg 1$ (Fig. \ref{fig:hysteron_weak_NR}-a), which {\em decreases} with $N$: the larger the system, the smaller the probability for self-loops to occur at $H=0$.
+Moreover, the probability $P_{sl}$ of finding at least one self-loops for any $H$ saturates toward a constant value for $N J_0 \gg 1$ (Fig. \ref{fig:hysteron_weak_NR}-b), which does not asymptote to $1$ as fast as for purely random interactions, but which nevertheless increases for large $N$.
+Therefore, weakly asymmetric interactions lead to fewer self-loops than random asymmetric interactions, but we still expect that self-loops dominate the response of large, strongly coupled systems.

-\section{Self-loops of size $4$}
+\section{Self-loops of size $L=4$}

-In this section, we focus on the emergence of $L = 4$ self-loops, from $N=2$ to large $N$.
+In this section, we focus on the emergence of $L = 4$ self-loops.